essoca/GradeFeed/README.md

 # GradeFeed
 Web app written in Python (using [web.py](http://webpy.org/)) to grade problem sets based on rubrics that the user defines.
-This can be run, for instance, in [cloud9](https://aws.amazon.com/cloud9/).
+I have been running it in [cloud9](https://aws.amazon.com/cloud9/).

 The workflow is pretty simple: